tonystone/tracelog/README.md

 ```

 More specific settings override less specific so in the above example the less specific
-setting is LOG_ALL which is set to WARNING.
+setting is `LOG_ALL` which is set to `WARNING`.
 The class prefix is specifying a particular
 collection of classes that start with the string CS so this is more specific and overrides
-the LOG_ALL.
+the `LOG_ALL`.
 If you chose to name a specific class, that would override the prefix settings.

 For instance, in the example above, if we decided for one class in the ClimateSecurity module
 we needed more output, we could set the following